Progressive-Learning-Platform/progressive-learning-platform.github.io/instructions.md

 ## Operations ##
 {:.ancs}

-Below is the list of all operations within PLP, broken down into sections via their type.
-Their syntax, and example, the expression, and any notes are provided.
+Below is the list of all operations within PLP, broken down into sections by their type.
+The syntax, an example, a representative expression, and any notes are provided.
 Hover over the operation to see the exapanded title.

 ### Arithmetic Operations ###
 {:.ancs}